Balzabu/nosleep-web/README.md

 > Keep your screen awake without installing sketchy executables on your machine.

 A browser-based sleep prevention tool that actually works.
-No downloads, no sus registry edits, no "trust me bro" installers.
+No downloads, no sus registry edits, no "trust me bro" installers.<br>
 Just open, click start, and your screen stays awake.

 **Live Demo:** https://balzabu.github.io/nosleep-web/